 3 drops of N/10 solution of Potassium Permanganate.
 Mix well by shaking.
 Allow

 this to stand for 6 min.
-Heat carefully to boiling while heating in order to
+Heat carefully to boiling while heating to

 avoid spattering while the liquid boils.